NJ Climate Change and Land Management Research Initiative

 Resources & Tools

-The Land Management Research Initiative is dedicated to exploring the potential of land management as a natural climate solution.
+The New Jersey Land Management Research Initiative is dedicated to exploring the potential of land management as a natural climate solution.
 The initiative focuses on the capacity of soil and vegetation to function as a natural storehouse, or sink, of carbon from the atmosphere.
-Essentially, trees, grasses, and other plants absorb atmospheric carbon dioxide through photosynthesis and store it in wood, leaves, soil, and other types of organic matter.
-Known as carbon sequestration, this process offsets carbon dioxide emitted by burning fossil fuels and other human activities – the main greenhouse gas causing climate change.
+Essentially, trees, grasses, and other plants absorb atmospheric carbon dioxide through photosynthesis and store it in wood, leaves, roots, and soil.
+Known as carbon sequestration, this process offsets greenhouse gases emitted by human activities such as burning fossil fuels and land use change.

 Carbon Mitigation Research and Monitoring at Duke Farms

 A study of carbon sequestration on working and natural lands

 This multi-year study conducted by the Rutgers Climate Institute in partnership with Duke Farms in Hillsborough, N.J., is gathering on-the-ground data at the Duke Farms property to better understand how the management of natural and working lands can be used as a natural climate solution.